n3oltd/support/docs/01-engage/03-donations/04-creating-donations/01-creating-one-off-donations/index.md

 1. On the <K2Link route="giving" text="Givig dashboard" isEngage />, in the *quick navigation box*, click **Enter Donation** or use the **Create** button to enter donation.

 :::note
-You can also search an account and click *Enter Donation* on its main profile page.
+You can also <K2Link route="docs/engage/accounts/searching-accounts/" text="search for an account" isInternal /> and click *Enter Donation* on its main profile page.
 :::

 ![Enter Single Donation Gif](./create-single-donation-dashboard.gif)